-- 1. The main concepts and terms (e.g. the visual identity categories and the typography anatomy components), - 2.
-The working files: - Collection, a PDF with the 50 brands and their three logo variations; - Analysis, a spreadsheet file for the scorings to be introduced in each Ci (i = 1-8);

-3. An explanation on the scoring system and the tasks they were expected to perform.
+- Collection, a PDF with the 50 brands and their selected three logo variations; - Analysis, a spreadsheet file for the scorings to be introduced in each Ci (i=1-8); - An explanation on the scoring system and the tasks they were expected to perform.

-All participants received a synthesised and very visual version of Amado's framework.
+All participants received a synthesised and very visual version of Amado's (2012) framework.
 Undergraduate students were physically gathered in a classroom, where a quick and additional introductory presentation was delivered.
 Due to work commitments, graduates could not join the former, for all files and materials were electronically sent to their emails and, whilst their analysis was being done remotely, all queries and doubts were clarified almost synchronously.